parkerjon/jpVolumeLayers/README.md

 #### Mars

-The render of Mars below uses three `VolumeLayer` structs to model the atmosphere.
+The render of Mars below uses three **`volumelayershader`** VOP nodes to model the atmosphere.
 Like the Earth render above, one struct models blue Rayleigh scattering; however, the density of the atmosphere of Mars is only 5% that of Earth at sea level, so the blue scattering is nearly invisibly.
-The second `VolumeLayer` struct models the effect of dust in the atmosphere.
+The second **`volumelayershader`** node models the effect of dust in the atmosphere.
 The dust is the red of the Martian surface, which is forward scattering, mostly red, and slightly absorbing of green and blue colors.
-A third `VolumeLayer` is also combined; this also models dust, but is a thicker layer lying in the low areas, such as the large canyon Valles Marinaris seen towards the center of the sphere.
+A third **`volumelayershader`** is also combined; this also models dust, but is a thicker layer lying in the low areas, such as the large canyon Valles Marinaris seen towards the center of the sphere.

 Again, the thickness has been exagerrated to show the effect.